Tw1ddle/geometrize-haxe-demo/README.md

 * See the HaxeFlixel Geometrize [demo](http://tw1ddle.github.io/geometrize-haxe-demo/) and the [demo code](https://github.com/Tw1ddle/geometrize-haxe-demo/).

 ## Notes
+* This implementation is single-threaded, and performance varies by target platform.
+The first shapes usually take the longest to add, since larger shapes take longer to rasterize.
+Small target images are recommended - you probably do not need the detail anyway.
 * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
 * Geometrize Haxe is based on [primitive](https://github.com/fogleman/primitive), a Go library created by [Michael Fogleman](https://github.com/fogleman).
 * Geometrize Haxe is available as a [haxelib](https://lib.haxe.org/p/geometrize-haxe).